Skip to content

 93. What was the punishment for a married woman caught watching the ancient Games?
 (Hard)

-94. Who founded the modern Games?
+94. Who founded the modern Olympic Games?
 (Easy)

 Coubertin was a French educator and historian.
-He admired British public-school athletics and believed organised sport could prevent another major European war.
+He admired British public-school athletics and believed organised sport could help prevent another major European war.
 He served as IOC president from 1896 to 1925.

 95. When were the Olympic rings designed?
 (Medium)